 The driver has never been issued a license or permit in Arizona or issued a license in any other jurisdiction.

-The driver’s license is suspended or revoked for any reason.
+The driver’s license is revoked for any reason.

 The driver is under 21 years of age and has alcohol in their body (except when the owner of the vehicle is the parent of guardian of the driver).